-(Note from the author: this was originally written in the form of a dramatic play script, but as this site seems to think this equated with chat-ness, it has been adapted to a short story form.
+(Note from the author: this was originally written in the form of a dramatic play script, but as this site seems to believe that format is equivalent to chat or MST, it has been adapted to a short story form.
 I do hope you will still enjoy it.)

 Act I: The Glittering Caves